monimoyd/P2_S9/README.md

 Also, this algorithm uses time delay for updating Actor after a certain number of iterations.
 Also, Target Actor and Critic networks are updated periodically after certain number of iterations using Polyak averaging.

+There are two objectives of the algorithm:
+i.
+Minimize the Critic loss which is sum of mean squared error between Q value of target Critic and the the two Critics.
+Here Gradient descend is used ii.
+Maximize the performance of Actor.
+Here Gradient ascent is used

 I will draw an analogy with an real world exmaple.

 Let us say an child is trying to learn walking by and his parents are helping him to learn by giving feedback like clapping every time he is successfully standup.